ozzann/my-vagrant/README.md

    There are three GitHub repos taking part in the whole process.

    First and foremost is [C# Ping server app](https://github.com/ozzann/basic-ping-server).
-It contains C# source code and some tests which will be run on Jenkins, and a Docker file.
+It contains C# source code and some tests which should be run at Jenkins, and a Docker file.
-   The good test for the app like this is just call a curl command to check a response from a server.
+   The good test for the app is just call a curl command to check a response from a server.
 So, the tests are bash scripts which run a Docker container and then curl the server.

    Puppet manifests have a separate [repository](https://github.com/ozzann/my-puppet).
 A configuration of production VM is described in a puppet module called **production**.
 Also the puppet repo contains main manifest with description of all nodes.
-In our case there are just one node for production and one for default node:
+In our case there are just one node for production and one node is default:

     	node default {
         }